Environmental Compliance & Hazardous Materials

 The January 2025 Palisades and Eaton fires added a significant new dimension to soil contamination in Los Angeles residential construction.
 When residential structures burn, the materials within them - lead paint, treated lumber, electronics, batteries, vehicles, solar panels - deposit heavy metals and other contaminants into the surrounding soil.
 The LA County Department of Public Health confirmed elevated levels of arsenic, lead, cadmium, chromium, and nickel in ash and topsoil in burned areas, with higher concentrations near destroyed older homes due to legacy lead-based paint and older roofing materials.

 The federal debris removal program operated in two phases.
 Phase 1, managed by the EPA, addressed hazardous materials.
-Phase 2, managed by the U.S. Army Corps of Engineers, involved removing structural debris and scraping approximately 3-6 inches of contaminated topsoil from the ash footprint of destroyed properties.
-USACE completed debris removal on the final private parcel in the Palisades footprint in August 2025, clearing over 4,000 sites total.
+Phase 2, managed by the U.S. Army Corps of Engineers, involved removing structural debris and scraping approximately 3 to 6 inches of contaminated topsoil from the ash footprint of destroyed properties.
+USACE completed debris removal at the final opt-in private property in the Palisades footprint in August 2025, clearing more than 4,000 properties in the Palisades alone and nearly 10,000 across both fire areas.

 The adequacy of the 6-inch topsoil removal became a significant point of contention.
 Following the 2018 Camp Fire in Paradise, California, approximately one-third of properties still had toxic chemicals exceeding state cleanup standards after the initial 6-inch scrape, requiring crews to return for additional excavation.
 For the 2025 LA fires, FEMA declined to conduct post-remediation confirmatory soil testing - a departure from the protocol followed in every major California wildfire since 2007.
-Members of Congress formally requested that FEMA reverse this decision, and independent testing by USC researchers and LA County found elevated levels of toxins, including lead, in some lots already cleared by the Army Corps.
+Members of Congress formally requested that FEMA reverse this decision.

 Fire debris also washed into the Pacific Ocean through storm drain systems, depositing contaminated ash and sediment along Santa Monica Bay beaches from Will Rogers State Beach south toward Dockweiler.
 Testing found arsenic levels above state thresholds at multiple beach locations, and the EPA established hazardous material staging areas at Will Rogers State Beach and near Topanga Creek to sort and containerize debris before transport to disposal facilities across the western United States.